Full Stack Steering Committee

 Rassoul Dastmozd served many years as an instructor and administrator in Iowa and Washington state.
 Since 2011, he has led one of the most highly regarded community colleges – Saint Paul College.
 Under his leadership, he has guided the college to rank among the best community colleges in the nation.
 Rassoul has become an influential voice in Saint Paul’s business, nonprofit and public spheres, participating on several local boards and an informal economic development partners group that includes some of the city’s movers and shakers.

-As vice president of strategic partnerships, Peter Frosch is responsible for developing and implementing the economic development strategy for the Minneapolis-Saint Paul region.
-He is also charged with creating and maintaining strategic relationships to support all areas of GREATER MSP’s mission.
-Prior to joining GREATER MSP in January 2013, Peter was legislative director for Congresswoman Betty McCollum in Washington, D.C.
+Peter Frosch became chief executive officer of GREATER MSP, the Minneapolis-St. Paul regional economic development partnership, in March 2019.
+As CEO, Frosch is responsible for leading the global strategy for economic development and job creation for the greater Minneapolis- St. Paul region, with 3.6 million residents and a Gross Metropolitan Product of more than $260 billion.
+Prior to joining GREATER MSP in January 2013, Peter was the legislative director for Congresswoman Betty McCollum in Washington, D.C.
 Peter has also served as director of environmental policy at Environmental Initiative, a Minneapolis-based nonprofit.
 Peter earned a bachelor’s degree from Northwestern University and a master’s degree in international relations from Dublin City University in Ireland, where he studied as a George Mitchell Scholar.

 Managing Partner, Grumbles Law